ChemicalDevelopment/Collatz-General/README.md

 `make`

-There should be no errors, and the last line should read:
+There should be no errors.

-`Hash: 117472`

 If not, please open up an issue.